JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

 ## 4. Connecting to Remote Server
 >In VScode open a terminal in VSCode (Ctrl + `, or use the Terminal → New Terminal menu option).

+#### Connect to the ieng6 server using ssh
+>Note: Replace cs15lsp22zz with your account name.
 ``` bash
 $ ssh cs15lsp22zz@ieng6.ucsd.edu
 ```